slashrocket/saas/README.md

 * Add `slack_token: "<Your API Token Here>"` to `config/application.yml`
 * Run `rake slack_users:import_all` to pull in current users
 * Call Slack API functions like so: `Slack.users_list`

+*Note: SaaS requires PostgreSQL in development and production.
+Be sure to configure PostgreSQL before running.*